bost-ty/bost-ty/README.md

 ### Hi there 👋

-#### ✨ I'm open to employment, collaboration, and new projects! ✨
+#### ✨ Looking for new opportunities ✨

 🌱 I’m currently learning **more about serverless**.

-I believe in an open, accessible, performant web, and I want to help out with that.
+I believe in an open, accessible, performant web, and I want to be a part of it.

-I beleive that the most successful companies invest in people, teams, and processes that enable success.

 🔭 I’m currently working on **an updated portfolio website**.
 Turns out the building is easy if you just pick the technology and get started!